NETWAYS/foreman-training/usermanagement/03_permissions.md

 * Fine granular permission system
 * Abstracted to roles
 * Complemented by filters
-* Plugins can add to the permission system
+* Plugins can add items to the permission system

 !SLIDE smbullets small